 In 2015, we commenced our metering project at the top end of the distribution network chain.
 We successfully metered over 90% of our 11KV feeders which is the first point of receipt of power for distribution within the Company's network, and over 30% of our distribution transformers which are used for managing the supply of electricity to consumer residence and outlets.
-Furthermore, we started the deployment of the Non Maximum Demand that we remain on track. meters during the year.
-By the end of the year, we had successfully deployed over our network.
+Furthermore, we started the deployment of the Non Maximum Demand meters during the year.
+By the end of the year, we had successfully deployed over 30,000 smart meters to customers within our network.

-Although, this appears to be below our target, our ability to achieve set targets was greatly impaired by funding limitations tomers.
+Although, this appears to be below our target, our ability to achieve set targets was greatly impaired by funding limitations which were exacerbated by significant changes in the FX market.